sebawita/KinveyChat/Tutorial/tutorial-04-conversational-UI.md

 Save the cognitive flow, and ask the bot to *"rent a car"* and then select a country.

+> Remember you can always type "restart" in your test console to start over with a new chatbot.

 Now the conversation should look like this:

 ![](./img/single-select-dynamic-demo.gif?raw=true)

 ## Carousel

-The next the Conversational UI reply templates and perhaps the most elegant one is the **Carousel**.
-Which allows you to display items in a fancy carousel.
+The next of the Conversational UI reply templates (and perhaps the most elegant one) is the **Carousel**, which allows you to display items in a fancy carousel.
 This component is best used when you have a few options supported with nice images.

 ### Add Carousel to the Car Step